 The consolidated financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
-They comply with the Public Benefit Entity Standards Reduced Disclosure Regime ("PBE Standards RDR") as appropriate for Tier 2 not-for-profit public benefit entities, and disclosure concessions have been applied.
+They comply with Public Benefit Entity Standards ("PBE Standards") as appropriate for Tier 1 not-for-profit public benefit entities.
+The financial statements comply with the requirements of the Financial Reporting Act 2013 [add in detail of compliance with other applicable legislation, if applicable].